 Genealogy library holdings include:

 The buildings are handicap accessible and, while two-storied, have an electric chair lift to the second floor.
-They are open to the public Tuesday mornings, Saturdays and by appointment.
+They are open to the public the second Tuesday morning of each month (9a-Noon, March thru mid-December, weather permitting) and by appointment.
 It is recommended that you confirm your visit in advance as all staffing is by volunteers.